 The Montjuïc Funicular, however, goes from the station Parallel to the Parque de Montjuïc and costs only as little as 2.40 €uros per ride.
 Also, it is included in the Barcelona Card*.

-Once you got up with the Montjuïc Funicular, you can continue with another cable car called Teleferico de Montjuïc.
+Once you get up with the Montjuïc Funicular, you can continue with another cable car called Teleferico de Montjuïc.
 These rides will set you back 14.20 €uros

 La Barceloneta

 I’ve been to so many cities where the big deal ought to be that they have a beach.
-Yet, very often, this beach is just some sandy dump on the shores where you don’t wanna walk barefoot of fear to cut your feet on the broken beer bottles left from the night before.
+Yet, very often, this beach is just some sandy dump on the shores where you don’t wanna walk barefoot out of fear of cutting your feet on the broken beer bottles left from the night before.

 On my recent trip through Spain, however, I’ve been to places where the city beaches are truly amazing.
 Whether Cádiz, Málaga, or Valencia – a long and broad and golden and very clean stretch of sand alongside the turquoise waters with facilities that make your day there even more enjoyable.
 Obviously, Barcelona belongs on this list, too.